mrandrewfisher/Assignment-3/README.md

 Turtle Games

-Project description: NHS analysis investigating network capacity, resource utilisation and themes of missed appointments
+Project description: Turtle Games has a business objective of improving overall sales performance by utilising customer trends.

 This Github repository contains the following: